10 Example: Email Campaign Optimization

 Is there anything I’ve missed or misunderstood?

 Jennifer: That’s accurate.
-One additional point is that we’d like to understand which customer segments are most valuable for different types of campaigns.
+One additional point is that we would like to understand which customer segments are most valuable for different types of campaigns.
 This could help us with content strategy as well as targeting.

-Sarah: Thank you, that’s helpful.
+Sarah: Thank you, that is helpful.
 Last question: What risks should we be aware of?

 Michael: Our biggest concern is maintaining revenue while reducing email volume.
 We can’t afford to cut off communication with valuable customers.
 Also, our email vendor contract renews in Q4, so any insights could help with negotiations.

 Sarah: Thank you all for your time.
-I’ll document these requirements and come back with a project plan that addresses these goals and constraints.
+I will document these requirements and come back with a project plan that addresses these goals and constraints.
 Would you like to schedule a follow-up meeting to review the project plan?

 Overview of Strategic Alignment